mre/endler.dev/content/2020/review/index.md

 and [Meltdown](https://news.ycombinator.com/item?id=16065845) have shown that modern hardware is exploitable on a machine-level, making computer security look like the set of a Mad Max film.
 Also see [Heartbleed](https://heartbleed.com/) [Ransomware](https://en.m.wikipedia.org/wiki/Ransomware).

-## Conclusion
+## Learnings

 If you're now thinking: _Matthias, you totally forgot X_, then I totally brought that point home.
 This is not even close to everything that happened.
 You'd roughly need a decade to talk about all of it.

 Knowing all this, I'm excited about the next ten years.
-Software eats the world &mdash; with ever accelerating speed.
+Software eats the world &mdash; with an ever faster pace.

 [crystal]: https://crystal-lang.org/
 [dart]: https://dart.dev/